GeodetischeInfrastructuur/crs-transformation-examples/README.md

     import pyproj;print(pyproj.datadir.get_data_dir())
     ```

-1. Close QGIS and download the modified `proj.db` and correction grids with the following Powershell or Bash script (run in console/terminal with elevated privileges):
+1. Close QGIS and download the modified `proj.db` and correction grids with the following PowerShell or Bash script (run in console/terminal with elevated privileges):

     ```powershell
     # powershell script